GaduaLab/PerceptronPicklePl/README.md

 In order to work correctly every punctuation mark need to be a single item in such a list.

 The simplified model operates on a number of about 100 POSes, and is useful for case specification and analysis of a sentence.
 The full model operates on a number of more than 800 poses.
+The list of those poses can be looked up here https://github.com/GaduaLab/PerceptronPicklePl/blob/master/poses.txt.